cakephp/docs/en/models/retrieving-your-data.rst

         'group' => array('Model.field'), //fields to GROUP BY 'limit' => n, //int
         'page' => n, //int
-        'offset'=>n, //int
+        'offset'=> n, //int
         'callbacks' => true //other possible values are false, 'before', 'after' )

-It's also possible to add and use other parameters, as is made use of by some find types, behaviors and of course possible with your own model methods
+It's also possible to add and use other parameters, as is made use of by some find types, behaviors and of course possibly with your own model methods.

 .. _model-find-first: